Distributed Event-Triggered Control for Asymptotic Synchronization of Dynamical Networks: Network Model and Preliminaries

 In this paper, we assume that connections in \eqref{nm_obb} are realized via discrete communication, i.e., each node only obtains information from its neighbours at certain discrete-time instants.
 We will present an event-triggered version of network \eqref{continuous_m}, and study how to design an ETR for each node to achieve asymptotic synchronization.
 We suppose that the topological structure of the network is fixed, undirected and connected.
-For simplicity, we only consider unweighted networks, i.e., $a_{ij}\in\{0,1\}$; but the obtained results can be extended to weighted networks directly.
-We further assume that: there is no time delay for computation and execution, i.e., $t_{k_i}$ represents both the $k_i$th sampling time and the $k_i$th time when node $i$ broadcasts updates; and the communication network is under an ideal circumstance, i.e., there are no time delays or data dropouts in communication.

 We introduce two estimators $\mathcal O_i$ and $\mathcal O_{\mathcal{V}_i}$ into each node $i$, where $\mathcal O_i$ is used to estimate its own state, and $\mathcal O_{\mathcal{V}_i}$ is used to estimate the average state of its neighbours.
 We adopt the following control input